SebiJohn/MS-Excel-Projects/README.md

 # MS-Excel-Projects
-This repository contains projects I completed using MS Excel
+This repository contains projects completed using MS Excel